 - Refrigerate until completely cold, at least 4 hours or overnight.

-- Process according to manufacturers instructions.
+- Process the ice cream according to your ice cream maker manufacturer's instructions.

 - Top with sprinkles and enjoy!